-Wildlife Alliance has a ten-member Board of Directors, with eight independent voting board members.
+Wildlife Alliance has a nine-member Board of Directors.

 Charles C. Goodfellow III - Chairman & Treasurer

 Charles Goodfellow, III serves as the Chairman and Treasurer of the Board.
 He worked as a Managing Director at the Bank of New York Mellon for over 40 years until his retirement in 2008.
 He was the Chief Investment Officer for the Tri State Region and managed individual, institution and large cap recommended portfolios, mutual funds, and served as Chairman of the Proxy Committee and member of the Brokerage Committee.
 He is active in many organizations as a Trustee of the Corella and Bertram Bonner Foundation, Director and Vice President of the Elmer and Mamdouha Bobst Foundation, and Director and Treasurer of the Barbara Delano Foundation.

 Neal Myerberg, an attorney, is a principal in the firm of Myerberg Philanthropic Advisors, providing consulting services for many of the nation’s largest charitable organizations and philanthropists in charitable tax planning.
 He was previously National Director of Charitable Giving Services for Sanford C. Bernstein and Company.
 A frequent speaker at national planned giving conferences and at seminars for professional advisors and not-for-profit executives, Myerberg has served as a resource to The New York Times, Wall Street Journal and NBC’s Dateline.
 He is the instructor for the planned giving course in the master’s degree program in Fundraising Management at Columbia University in New York and a member of the Editorial Advisory Committee of The Journal of Gift Planning.